section-engineering-education/engineering-education/content/articles/pm2-with-nodejs/index.md

 - Some prior knowledge about Node.js and should be familiar with Linux commands and operating system.

-Before discussing PM2 we will first start with the root of its existence that is Node.js so as to have a clear understanding of PM2.
+Before discussing PM2, we will first start with the root of its existence i.e., Node.js, so as to have a clear understanding of PM2.

 ### What is Node JS?